Second-Order Fine-Tuning without Pain for LLMs:A Hessian Informed Zeroth-Order Optimizer: Details about Memory Usage

 \section{Details about Memory Usage}

-Here we show the detailed numbers of memory profiling results Table \ref{tab:app_memory}, which also corresponds to Table \ref{tab:memory}.
+Here we show the detailed numbers of memory profiling results Table \ref{tab:app_memory}.
 We did not turn on any advance memory-saving options, e.g., gradient checkpointing.
 We set the per-device batch size as 1 to test the minimum hardware requirement to run the model with specific optimization algorithms.
 We use Nvidia’s $nvidia-smi$ command to monitor the GPU memory usage.